justintermini/pi-kiosk/README.md

 # pi-kiosk
 Quick Bash script to turn a Raspberry Pi into a Chromium kiosk

+This is specifically for a Pi with a fresh install of Raspbian Lite (no desktop)

 First run change permissions on the kiosk-install.sh file `sudo chmod 755 kiosk-install.sh`

 Then change the last line in the `kiosk.sh` file to reflect your desired URL